Dry Eye After LASIK

 When Should I See a Doctor if I Experience Dry Eye After LASIK?

-Even if you are only experiencing mild dry eye symptoms, it is a good idea to speak with our eye doctor.
-You can reach us at (562) 925-6591 in the Bellflower area.
+Even if you are only experiencing mild dry eye symptoms, it is a good idea to speak with your eye doctor.

 Can I Avoid Dry Eye After LASIK?